rossgk2/sign-doc-reuploader/README.md

 After saving this change to the `hosts` file, then, assuming you have a webserver listening to `localhost:<port>`, you should be able to navigate to `http://some.url:<port>`; and be redirected to `http://localhost:<port>`.

-2. Now change the Angular webserver so that it uses HTTPS instead of HTTP by adding the option `"ssl": true` to `projects.<project>.architect`, where `<project>` is the name of the associated Angular project.
+2. Now change the Angular webserver so that it uses HTTPS instead of HTTP by adding the option `"ssl": true` to `projects.<project>.architect.serve.options`, where `<project>` is the name of the associated Angular project.

 Now, assuming the webserver is running, you can navigate to `https://localhost:<port>` and be redirected to `http://some.url:<port>`.

 3. Ask an administrator to add `http://some.url:<port>` to the list of forwarding URLs that your Adobe Sign account recognizes as legitimate.

+### Special case: using the default port for HTTPS

+Since 443 is the default port for HTTPS, if our server is hosted on port 443, then you should be able to navigate to https://some.url:443 and be redirected to https://localhost:443, which is the same as https://localhost.
+The above step (3) simplifies to:

+3. Ask an administrator to add `http://some.url` to the list of forwarding URLs that your Adobe Sign account recognizes as legitimate.

 ## Miscellaneous documentation